Learn why leading HR professionals trust ekincare! Read more

 Insights about the type of stress one experiences will help individualize the management strategies which would be most effective for an individual.
 There are various ways to classify stress commonly used in psychology, which include:

 Stress is a global problem and it is something which we are all aware of daily.
 It can have both positive and negative impacts.
-With a clear perspective of what stress is, why we experience it, the triggers and the models, one can move further in understanding the effects it has on our health and efficiently focus on coping and managing stress.
+With a clear perspective of what stress is, why we experience it, the triggers and the models, one can move further in understanding the many effects of stress on our health and efficiently focus on coping and managing it.

 Schedule a demo to learn how your organisation can get the best employee health and well-being experience with ekincare's commitment to quality.